RenderKit/ospray/README.md

     (icc)](https://software.intel.com/en-us/c-compilers), but also
     support GCC and clang-cc), and standard Linux development tools.
-    To build the demo viewers, you should also have some version of OpenGL and the GL Utility Toolkit (GLUT or freeglut).
+    To build the demo viewers, you should also have some version of OpenGL and the GL Utility Toolkit (GLUT or freeglut), as well as Qt 4.6 or higher.
 -   OSPRay also heavily uses [Embree](http://embree.github.io); however, OSPRay directly includes its own copy of Embree, so a special installation of Embree is *not* required.